 Treatment: What to Do if My Dog Has Diarrhoea?

-As soon as your dog has passed the first liquid stool, avoid feeding it for a day to allow the intestinal mucosa to settle.
-Ensure your dog stays hydrated with boiled water, fennel, or chamomile tea.
+As soon as your dog has passed the first watery stool, it’s best to avoid feeding them for a day as a precaution.
+This gives their gut lining a chance to settle.

 Carrot Soup as a Proven Home Remedy